espocrm/documentation/docs/development/di.md

 Note: The best practice is not to require the *container* in your classes, and never use it directly.
 A specific service can be required in a constructor or with Aware interface.

-Console command that prints all available container services with their implementing classes:
+Console command that prints all available container services with their implementation classes:

 ```
 bin/command app-info --container